 - Make sure your path is a continuous line.
 Revit won’t allow if this line has gaps.

-- The stair railing has different segment with the void railing.
+- The stair railing has a different segment with the void railing.
 Don’t lengthen the path.
 Add a new segment.
 (You might want to try it to see the difference)

 After you finish, click Finish from your ribbon bar.